Smiling Prince Philip leaves UK hospital after operation

 Looking sprightly and in good spirits, the prince walked unaided out of the London Clinic, shaking hands with the staff and waving to onlookers outside, before getting into his car to be driven to Windsor Castle, west of London.

-Philip, also known as the Duke of Edinburgh, had been taken to hospital on June 6 for the planned operation, the fourth time he had been hospitalized in the last 18 months.
+Philip, also known as the Duke of Edinburgh, had been taken to hospital on June 6 for the planned operation, the fourth time he had been hospitalised in the last 18 months.

 "The Duke has expressed his thanks and appreciation to the medical staff at the London clinic and to members of the public for their good wishes," a Buckingham Palace spokeswoman said.

-The palace said the results of the operation would be analyzed, while Philip would take a period of convalescence of approximately two months.
+The palace said the results of the operation would be analysed, while Philip would take a period of convalescence of approximately two months.
 He is expected to resume engagements in the autumn.

 The longest-serving consort of any British monarch and the oldest living great-great-grandchild of Queen Victoria, Philip has had a number of health issues in recent years.